johnwu93/memory-game/README.md

 2. Player is selecting the second card of a pair after selecting the first The implementation of this can be found in `model/gamecontext`.
 `model/gameengineimpl` implements the logic for the game and dictates how one state will transition to another state using the games rules.

 The logic of the game can be demonstrated through the test cases. under `test/`

+The rating of player is computed by the following function based on the number of rules:
+`f(num_moves) = I[numMoves <= 0.75 * totalCards] + I[numMoves <= totalCards] + 1`

+where `I` is a boolean indicator function that will be 1 if the condition is met, otherwise 0.

 Please feel free to comment on the organization of this project.
 I would love to hear them.

 ## Bugs and Issues [Important!]
-If you click on the icons very fast, then it can cause some data races, which can lead to unexpected behavior for the game.
-It is advised to wait until all the animations have been rendered before making a turn.

-These issues will less likely to occur if it is played on a local machine.

-Also, you may have issues running the app on your local machine.
+You may have issues running the app on your local machine.
 There was issue were the css was not processed correctly.
 If the game is not processed correctly, then please check the heroku-hosted app, https://johnwu93-memory-game.herokuapp.com/.
 This is the production version of the app.